-Winter is of course the time to go skiing in Queenstown and it’s also a very quiet time to enjoy road trips as campervans/motorhome rentals in NZ are at their cheapest then.
+Winter in New Zealand is of course the time to go skiing in Queenstown and it’s also a very quiet time to enjoy road trips as campervans/motorhome rentals in NZ are at their cheapest then.
 Autumn is easily the quietest time to visit Queenstown and during this time you’ll get the best deals as well as the beautiful colors of fall.

 Worth remembering is the seasons here are the opposite of the northern hemisphere.
 For example, winter in Queenstown runs from June to the end of August.
 This is completely different from the seasons in Europe, North America, etc.

 Summer in Queenstown

 Summer is a popular time to visit Queenstown, especially with European and North American travelers who are looking to escape their winter.
 Many families also visit in this season as the New Zealand and Australian long school holidays fall in summer.
 Remember, the summer season in Queenstown starts in December and ends in February.

 The weather typically ranges from 20°C (68°F) to a maximum of 30°C (86°F) during the day and there’s usually very little rainfall (although some years it can be unpredictable!)
 A plus for early birds is that the sun rises as early as 5 am.
 And for night owls, it sets as late as 10 pm.